 It is the largest organ in human body.
 It is about three pounds.
 It secretes bile which is stored in the gall bladder then this bile is released in small intestine for digestion and emulsification of fats.

-Bile is yellow-brown or yellow-green solution with pH 7.6-8.6 secreted from hepatocytes.
+Bile is the yellow-brown or yellow-green solution with pH 7.6-8.6 secreted from hepatocytes.
 Bile consists of water, bile salts, bile pigments, electrolytes, phospholipids, cholesterol and triglycerides.
 Bile salts and phospholipids are most important for emulsification.

 Bile is then stored, concentrated, and propelled by gall bladder which locates in the posterior aspect of the right lobe of liver.